Traveling to Morocco in June: Is it a good time to visit?

 Languages: Arabic and Amazigh are the main languages, but lots of locals speak French, and you’ll find English speakers in touristy areas too.

-- Visiting Morocco in May
+Visiting Morocco in Other Months